MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ## Load to tables

-This API surfaces the capabilities of the [Load to Tables](load-to-tables.md) Lakehouse feature.
-With this API, it's possible to load CSV and parquet files to new or existing Delta Lake tables in the Lakehouse.
+This API surfaces the capabilities of the [Load to Tables](load-to-tables.md) lakehouse feature.
+With this API, it's possible to load CSV and parquet files to new or existing delta lake tables in the lakehouse.

 This API is asynchronous, so three steps are required:

-1. Upload files and folders using OneLake APIs to Lakehouse's ```Files``` section.
+1. Upload files and folders to Lakehouse's **Files** section using OneLake APIs.
-1. Submit Load to Tables API request.
+1. Submit load to tables API request.
 1. Track the status of the operation until completion.

-Following sections assume the files were already uploaded.
+The Following sections assume the files were already uploaded.

-### Load to tables API Request
+### Load to tables API request

 The ``mode`` parameter supports ``overwrite`` and ``append`` operations.
 ``pathType`` parameter specified if loading individual files or all files from specified folder.